Non-planarity of Markoff graphs mod p: Introduction

 \begin{theorem} The Markoff graph mod $p$ is not planar for any prime number congruent to $1 \bmod 4$. \end{theorem}

 \begin{theorem} If $-7$ is a non-zero quadratic residue modulo $p$, then the Markoff graph mod $p$ is not planar. \end{theorem}

 Notably, Theorem~\ref{thm:7} does not apply when $p=7$, and the Markoff graph is planar in that case.
 By quadratic reciprocity, $-7$ is a square modulo $p$ if and only if $p$ is a square modulo 7, that is, $p$ is 1, 2, or 4 modulo 7.
-Together, Theorems ~\ref{thm:mod4} and \ref{thm:7} have the following corollary, which combines the conditions modulo 4 and modulo 7 into different possibilities modulo 28.
-In terms of density, these constructions show that the Markoff graphs are non-planar for at least a fraction 3/4 of primes. \begin{corollary} The Markoff graph mod $p$ is not planar for any odd prime $p \neq 7$, except possibly for $p \equiv 3, 19, 27 \bmod 28$. \end{corollary}
+Together, Theorems ~\ref{thm:mod4} and \ref{thm:7} have the following corollary, which combines the conditions modulo 4 and modulo 7 into different possibilities modulo 28. \begin{corollary} The Markoff graph mod $p$ is not planar for any odd prime $p \neq 7$, except possibly for $p \equiv 3, 19, 27 \bmod 28$. \end{corollary} In terms of density, these constructions show that the Markoff graphs are non-planar for at least a fraction 3/4 of primes.
+We will use them especially to show non-planarity for $p=11$ and $p=13$, which are the last cases remaining in the proof of Theorem~\ref{thm:main} after non-planarity for large $p$ has been achieved by the strategy of Section~\ref{sec:euler}.

 The method of proof is to find a copy of the complete bipartite graph on 3 pairs of vertices.
 The example for Theorem~\ref{thm:mod4} uses special solutions available only when $-1$ has a square root modulo $p$, in particular the lines contained in the Markoff cubic surface, while Theorem~\ref{thm:7} requires a square root of $-7$.
 These configurations are drawn in Figures~\ref{fig:1mod4} and \ref{fig:-7square}.
 An interesting difference is that Theorem~\ref{thm:7} is local in nature: it involves paths of bounded length, whereas Theorem~\ref{thm:mod4} involves paths of length growing with $p$.